From localized 4f electrons to anisotropic exchange interactions in ferromagnetic CeRh6Ge4: Discussion and Conclusions

+A direct calculation of QCP under external pressure requires substantial computational effort.
+As described by the Doniach phase diagram~\cite{Doniach1977}, the ordering temperature is suppressed as a result of competition between long-range order induced by the RKKY interactions and the paramagnetic heavy-Fermion state driven by the Kondo effect.
+Our calculations using the atomic self-energy within the Hubbard-I approximation neglect the Kondo effect.
+Consequently, applying the present calculations under pressure simply leads to an increase in the Curie temperature associated with the reduction of the lattice constant.
+To estimate the Kondo temperature $T_\mathrm{K}$, we employed the continuous-time quantum Monte Carlo method~\cite{Gull2011} as an impurity solver.
+While we observed signs of a low-energy quasiparticle peak emerging below $T \simeq 1$\,meV, determining $T_\mathrm{K}$ and its pressure dependence with sufficient accuracy remains challenging.

 Finally, we discuss the origin of the ferromagnetic transition in {\cerhge}.
 The $\bm{q}$-dependence of the RKKY interaction is governed by the Fermi surface of conduction electrons.
 Figure~\ref{fig:FS} displays the Fermi surface evaluated from $A(\bm{k},\omega)$ at $\omega=0$.
-As shown in Figs~\ref{fig:FS}(a)--(e), the Fermi surface is isotropic in $k_x$--$k_y$ plane.
-The cut at the $k_y=0$ plane in Fig~\ref{fig:FS}(e) reveals a Fermi surface spans the entire $k_z$ range, indicating a deformed cylindrical shape---characteristic of two-dimensional systems.
-These features are consistent with previous DFT results assuming localized $4f$ electrons~\cite{Wang2021}.
+As shown in Figures~\ref{fig:FS}a--e, the Fermi surface is isotropic in $k_x$--$k_y$ plane.
+The cut at the $k_y=0$ plane in Fig~\ref{fig:FS}f reveals a Fermi surface that spans the entire $k_z$ range, indicating a deformed cylindrical shape---characteristic of two-dimensional systems.
+These features are consistent with a quantum oscillation measurement, which showed that the observed Fermi surface is consistent with the DFT results assuming localized $4f$ electrons~\cite{Wang2021}.
 It is known that the two-dimensional free electrons exhibit a plateau in the static susceptibility $\chi_0(\bm{q})$ for $|\bm{q}|<2k_\textrm{F}$, followed by a decay for $|\bm{q}|>2k_\textrm{F}$, where $k_\textrm{F}$ is the Fermi wavenumber.
-We suggest that the weakly three-dimensional cylindrical Fermi surface gives rise to the peak at $\Gamma$ point in our numerical results.
+We suggest that the weakly three-dimensional cylindrical Fermi surface gives rise to the peak at the $\Gamma$ point in our numerical results.